Shoah Smut

 a research project by Ayelet Kaminer

-How have myths and misconceptions about the Holocaust become integrated into Jewish narratives of collective identity?
+How have misrepresentative myths about the Holocaust become integrated into Jewish narratives of collective identity?
 How do exploitative tropes traverse the boundary from fictionalized dramatizations to consecrated national mythology?
-What can the study of Holocaust literature that transgresses ethical borders and cultural taboos illuminate about representational limits?
+How does censorship of certain literary works inform norms of taboo and acceptability in Holocaust representation?

 This site will feature recent publications, upcoming speaking engagements, and overviews of research developments.